awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-connect.md

 Use the following `connectionOptions` with `"connectionType": "parquet"`:
 + `paths`: \(Required\) A list of the Amazon S3 paths from which to read\.
 + *\(Other option name/value pairs\)*: Any additional options, including formatting options, are passed directly to the SparkSQL DataSource\.
+For more information, see [Redshift data source for Spark](https://github.com/databricks/spark-redshift)\.

 ## "connectionType": "orc"<a name="aws-glue-programming-etl-connect-orc"></a>